WCSCourses/ViralBioinfLAC2022/Modules/NGS_file_formats_and_QC.md

 ## FASTA

 Among the most common and simplest file formats for representing nucleotide sequences is FASTA.
 Essentially, each sequence is represented by a 'header' line that begins with a '>', followed by lines containing the actual nucleotide sequence.
-By convention, the first 'word' in the header line is a unique identifier, which is usually as accession number.
+By convention, the first 'word' in the header line is a unique identifier, which is usually the accession number.
 Consider this example of a FASTA-formatted nucleotide sequence:

     >LC719646.1 Influenza A virus (A/swine/Tottori/B34/2020(H1N1)) segment 8 NS1, NEP genes for nonstructural protein 1, nuclear export protein, complete cds
     ATGGAATCCAACACCATGTCAAGCTTTCAGGTAGACTGTTTTCTTTGGCATATTCGCAAGCGATTTGCAG